Updated: Apr 22

 Phew.
 So, yea.
 Okay.

-Well, to that Rebecca responded by expressing remorse and opened a space for those in the room who wanted to speak to her life and how it impacted them: “She was kind”, “Caring”, “When I first got in here I was crying all the time and she’d come to check in on me – she was the only nice person in here.”
-This continued for a while and then we offered a silent meditation for her passage.
+Well, to that, Rebecca responded by expressing remorse.
+She opened a space for those in the room who wanted to speak about her life and how it impacted them: “She was kind,” “Caring,” “When I first got in here, I was crying all the time, and she’d come to check in on me – she was the only nice person in here.”
+This continued for a while, and then we offered a silent meditation for Cindy's passage.

 And so begins the Empowerment unit.
-“What is Power?” she asks
+“What is Power?”
+Rebecca asks; their replies: “Money!”, “Authority,” “Something that is outside of myself,” “Anger,” “Control,” “Men!”

 Rebecca then goes on to make a clear distinction between power-over and power-with.“One main difference between power and emPOWERment, is that I’m holding my power but it doesn’t take away from yours” – a POWERful distinction.
-She asked us to think back to a time that we felt powerless.
-Well, given the fact that we are a room full of women and a room full of women in a prison, lots emerged.
+She asked us to think back to a time when we felt powerless.
+Well, given that we are a room full of women and a room full of women in prison, lots emerged.

-“Now, can you think of a time you felt in your power?”
-Some women in the room opened up sharing how passing their GED test allowed them to feel empowered, “being a mom!” said one with several shaking their heads in agreement.
+Rebecca then inquired: “Now, can you think of a time you felt in your power?”
+Some women in the room opened up, sharing how passing their GED test made them feel empowered, “being a mom!” said one, with several shaking their heads in agreement.
 There was, for a moment, light beaming in the room.
-Amazing display of how when we get into our strength, we are not only getting Above the Line, we are also doing ourselves a favor – we are feeling our worth – our innate Basic Goodness.
+An amazing display of how when we get into our strength, we are not only getting above the line but also doing ourselves a favor – we are feeling our worth – our innate Basic Goodness.
 Yes!
 We are worthy.

-It was so deeply touching to look around the room during the “raising confidence” mediation and see tender and chapped hands holding their hearts while Rebecca repeated the phrase “I am good…I am basically good and worthy..”
+Looking around the room during the “raising confidence” meditation was so deeply touching to see tender and chapped hands holding their hearts while Rebecca repeated, “I am good…I am basically good and worthy..”

 Thankfully, class ended on a high note…with page 56 in our PoF book.
-The section noted ways we can begin to feel empowered…words like “Gratitude”, “Confidence” “Forgiveness” and “Radical Responsibility” filled the air.
-This was the women voices committing to something to work with this week.
+The section noted ways we can begin to feel empowered…words like “Gratitude,” “Confidence,” “Forgiveness,” and “Radical Responsibility” filled the air.
+This was the women's voice committing to something to work with this week.

 We’ll see what explodes into next week.